-Closing a trading account can be a difficult choice to make, not least because you've already spent time and money opening it in the first place.
-If you are reading this piece, it already means that you are thinking about how easy it is close a Smarkets account and if you read on you will find out all the information you need.
+Closing a trading account can be a difficult choice to make, not least because you’ve already spent time and money opening it in the first place.
+If you are reading this piece, it already means that you are thinking about how easy it is delete a Smarkets account and if you read on you will find out all the information you need.

 If you are going to be using other brokers, it’s best to take one last chance to weigh up all the good and bad points of staying with Smarkets and some of the things to think about are how easy it is to contact the company to resolve issues, what the terms and conditions surrounding cancelling an account might be and ultimately whether it is the right choice to make.